mialkin/docs/databases/postgres/postgres.md

 ### Pages

 To facilitate I/O, all files are logically split into **pages** (or **blocks**), which represent the minimum amount of data that can be read or written.
-Consequently, many internal Postgre��� algorithms are tuned for page processing.
+Consequently, many internal PostgreSQL algorithms are tuned for page processing.

 The page size is usually � k�.
 It can be configured to some extent (up to �� k�), but only at build time (./configure --with-blocksize), and nobody usually does it.
 Once built and launched, the instance can work only with pages of the same size; it is impossible to create tablespaces that support different page sizes.
 Regardless of the fork they belong to, all the files are handled by the server in roughly the same way.
 Pages are first moved to the buffer cache (where they can be read and updated by processes) and then flushed back to disk as required.